DimensionDev/Mask-Network-Legal/arweave/file-service/plugin-terms.md

 ## Definitions

-- **This service**: The service "Mask Network File Service" hereby being described.
+- **This service**: The service "Mask File Service" hereby being described.
 - **We**: The maintainer of this service, i.e. [Dimension.im](https://dimension.im/).
 - **You**: The end user hereby using this service.